ul52300/Liquid-Checker/README.md

 - Outputs:
   1) Relative permittivity.
   2) Conducttivity.
-  3) Frequency the you entered.
+  3) Frequency that you entered.

-Required libraries:
+Required Python libraries:
 -	Python 3.10.4
 -	Pandas (Use the PyPI method)
 -	NumPy  (Use the PIP method)